cvbicwh/rk918_rk919_re/README.md

 # Pinout

-The RK919/RK918 Rev1 uses a Huafenda HFD2201KBA microcontroller.
+The RK919/RK918 Rev1 uses a Huafenda HFD**2201**KBA microcontroller.
 Upon further inspection reveals that the HFD2201KBA is a rebranded SONiX SN32F248B ARM Cortex-M0 based microcontroller.
 The pinout specifically for the RK918 is yet to be found, as I do not have a multimeter to probe the keyboard.
 You can find the pinout, along with the data sheet in the repository as shown below:

+The RK919/RK918 Rev2 uses a Huafenda HFD **1101**KBA microcontroller.
+Upon further inspection reveals that the HFD1101KBA is a rebranded SONiX SN32F248 *(non-B)* ARM Cortex-M0 based microcontroller.
+Same as Rev 1, the pinout is not yet known.

 https://www.sonix.com.tw/article-en-4336-30356